TLINDEN/viking-mode/README.md

 # Introduction

 Viking minor mode  enables you to delete things at  point with one key stroke at once.
 More  and more will be deleted if  you repeat the key stroke.
+As visual feedback the thing to be deleted will be highlighted shortly.

 The default  key binding is C-d,  but you may  also bind it to  C-k or whatever you wish.